 These days, we are all juggling multiple responsibilities, such as work, school, childcare, care of older family members, etc. And as a result, many people are experiencing long periods of chronic stress.
-Victoria Chiropractor Dr. Stephanie Louie explains that our bodies deal with stress through the nervous system, which has two parts, and how a holistic, combined approach of daily exercise and activity, and chiropractic care can help you de-stress.
+Chiropractor Dr. Stephanie Louie explains that our bodies deal with stress through the nervous system, which has two parts, and how a holistic, combined approach of daily exercise and activity, and chiropractic care can help you de-stress.

 Your Nervous System and how stress develops

 the sympathetic nervous system (SNS) and the parasympathetic nervous system (PNS).
 Whether the stressor is physical or perceived, it triggers our fight or flight response, which affects every part of the body.
 The brain’s hypothalamus stimulates the SNS, which increases our heart rate, blood volume, and blood pressure; directs blood away from digestion and the extremities; and sharpens both vision and hearing.
 The adrenal glands secrete corticoids, including adrenaline, epinephrine, and norepinephrine.
 These responses have been hardwired into us for thousands of years, and are very helpful when running from danger, like a fire or a bear.